jlfaucher/executor/incubator/ooRexxShell/readme.txt

 ?p[ackages]: display the loaded packages.
 ?path v1 v2 ... : display value of system variable, splitted by path separator.
 ?r[outines] routine1 routine2... : display routines.
+?s[ettings]: display ooRexxShell's settings.
+?sf: display the stack frames of the last error.
+?tb: display the traceback of the last error (same as ?bt).
 ?v[ariables]: display the defined variables.
 To display the source of methods, packages or routines: add the option .s[ource].
     Short: ?cms, ?cmis, ?ms, ?ps, ?rs.